Ventura Barba, CEO of Advanced Music (Sónar): “In a few years, Sónar's digital content will compete with Netflix”

 According to Barba, the sector’s recovery will go hand in hand with the audiovisual sector and the convergence between these two industries.
 That is why he believes that attracting the Integrated Systems Europe (ISE) fair to Barcelona will serve to explore new digital formats, as well as to position Barcelona as a magnet for international projects.

 Next week, the Integrated Systems Europe (ISE) fair, a global reference in the audiovisual sector, will be held in Barcelona for the first time.
 Why is it important for you, as a Catalan company, that the city has attracted this fair?

-For us it’s extremely important that the ISE has come to Barcelona.
+For us, it’s extremely important that the ISE comes to Barcelona.
 It is a great audiovisual fair in a very broad sense.
-We hope that over the years Barcelona will consolidate itself as a connection center and as a hub for the audiovisual sector.
+We hope that over the years, Barcelona will consolidate itself as a connection center and as a hub for the audiovisual sector.

 What will you present at the fair?
 What are your goals?

 We will take part in a conference where the future of the audiovisual industry will be discussed as a “sector of sectors” and all the possibilities it has to talk to other sectors.
 We are ambassadors of a series of professionals - creators and companies of creativity - that we understand as precipitators of innovation and, with this capacity, to move the audiovisual field into other sectors.

 “Barcelona stands out globally as being a hub capable of combining people from abroad and people from here”